shubhamsborkar/alphawithai-research-big-tech-capex/README.md

 Every number here was pulled from primary filings and earnings calls and rebuilt with Claude Code.
 No Bloomberg terminal, no data subscription.
 Where a first pass got something wrong, a second pass against the source caught it, and the corrections are logged inside the files.

-Read the full piece here: [your Substack link]
+Read the full piece here: (https://ai.shikshannivesh.com/p/is-big-techs-ai-capex-mispriced-i)

 ## What's in here